Are you wondering how to start living a simple life? Perhaps you’re feeling a bit lost or confused about where to begin?

 What I really needed was something structured that would help me focus my attention—and give me a gentle shove in the right direction!

-With that in mind, I put together this list for you.
+With that in mind, I put together this list of simple living tips for you.
 If you want to start living a simple life but you don’t know how or where to get begin, then here are 7 ways to kick-start your simple living journey.

 Simply + Fiercely | Minimalist Lifestyle + Intentional Living